Chihuahua puppy beaten, set on fire and left with 3rd-degree burns

 The dog had reportedly been beaten and set on fire before jumping out of a window.
 The owner said she didn’t know how it happened but told investigators her boyfriend had been left with the dog.

 “He was completely traumatized.
 When they walked up with him, they were holding him, and he was just very still.
-As soon as I went up to take him from them, he started screaming,” said Ellison.
+As soon as I went up to take him from them, he started screaming,” Ellison said.

 Investigators are trying to track down the owner’s boyfriend and figure out how the dog ended up badly hurt.
 Meanwhile, Phew has a long road to recovery.

 “It does look like he’s going to lose one of his ears.
 It’s gotten kinda folded up, and the skin is all coming off.
 He has skin coming off under his neck [and] all around his eyes.
-One of [his] eyes were burned,” said Ellison.
+One of [his] eyes were burned,” Ellison said.

 When Phew heals from his burns, he’ll be flying to Colorado.
 Once he’s there, he’ll meet his new family and continue his treatment.